All Episodes

 You have a lot of hate in your heart.

-Maybe that'll come after ABC.
+Maybe they'll come after ABC.

 Well, ABC paid me $16 million recently for a form of hate speech, right?